kshutkin/drag_n_drop/README.md

 **watchOptions** should work the same way as for dnd-draggable directive.

-##Bug reports, tests and PR are welcome
+##Bug reports, tests and PRs are welcome